yyyx6787/BioJCell-/README.md

-# BioJCell: Benchmark Datasets for Data-Driven Biological Fluid Simulation
+# CellDJBench: Benchmark Datasets for Data-Driven Biological Fluid Simulation

 ## How to access our contributed data